denten-books/plain-text/4-format.md

 submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between idea and material, formatting relates content to matter.
-It mediates.
+It mediates by imposing structure.
 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Emptied of content, it simply ceases to exist.
 Can there be an empty paragraph?
 Can the shape of the paragraph persist outside of the material confines of the page or the screen?
-Can we imagine, for example, a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
+Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
 What about a three dimensional paragraph?
-Can we imagine a cube of words instead of a rectangle?
+Could it take shape as a cuboid instead instead of a rectangle?
 These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
 Any other shape less or more than the paragraph would go by another name.
-It would simply constitute another format.
+It would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
-Such a container could no longer hold shoes.
-It would hold something else, like images of footwear.
+A flat shoebox could no longer hold shoes.
+It would contain something else, like images of footwear.
 Similarly, a paragraph identifies a particular arrangement of elements.
 It is a box or a data structure of a shape, made to hold words and sentences.
 Like nesting dolls, words in stenches are in themselves data structures that contain further, smaller arrangements of information.

 One could say, what of a paragraph?
-It is merely one container among many.
+It is merely one type of a container among many.
 It has only an instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
-Words come in other shapes as well.
+Words come in other shapes and sizes.
 The container is disposable and therefore insignificant.
 In this chapter, I will argue that formatting containers could only seem insignificant when they were few and simple.
 The transition between static and dynamic layouts necessitates renewed attention to formatting.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The "content"---all that is contained on a page, shifts constantly beneath the projected image.
-To put it another way: the computed sign circulates in novel and sophisticated containers like files and folders that do much more than hold information passively.
-And there is little that is file-like or page-like in the arrangement of bits along the surface of the magnetic disk.
+To put it another way: the computed sign circulates in novel and sophisticated containers like files and folders.
+More than passive conduits of meaning, these formatting structures shape the encounter with text.

+Think of it this way: even the familiar paragraph structure on the page presents interesting complications.
+In shaping typographical space it suggests mental units.
+A paragraph of language is thus also, in some sense, a paragraph of thought.
+But there are no such structures as paragraphs in the mind.
+Things get significantly more complicated when the paragraph acts to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
+What I mean is that just like there is nothing inherently paragraph-like in the mind, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk.
 We are presented instead with metaphors of pages, files, and folders.
+When reading electronically, we are presented with familiar structures of mediation, structures that obscure other less familiar modes of interaction.
+Instead of manipulating files and folders directly, we manipulate them through pages and paragraphs.
+But files and folders differ from pages and paragraphs in what they can do.
+The affordances of one medium differ drastically from affordances of another.
+In the metaphorical substitution readers are able to transfer the facility they have with in manipulating one sort of media (paper) into another (pixels).
+But what they gain in facility, they lose in faculty.
+Alienated from the actual physical structures of information storage and retrieval, the reader is given access to the metaphor alone.
+Thus we "turn the page" but in reality redraw the screen.
+We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
+We "share a book" but in reality assign a temporary license to another user.
+Where is the text? someone asks.
+It is in my "home" I answer, without really understanding the implications.
+When confronted with the actual affordances of digital text, as when downloading a file for example, the "user" grasps for metaphors.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: